|Pregnancy Week (Select):|

 “The thought that sex will be better if you have a caesarean is a myth – and a pretty bad one at that!
 I presented some information at a conference last year, that the best way to avoid dyspareunia (pain during sex) after birth was to have a natural vaginal birth.
 There were lots of people in the audience who were very surprised that women could have dyspareunia after a caesarean section (even a midwife), assuming it was only after a vaginal birth.”

 Allison says that following a caesarean, women may have pain during intercourse which may continue for 6 or even 12 months later.
 Sadly this is not uncommon – particularly if women don’t find out why and do something about it.
-So if you experience pain with sex after a caesarean, please speak to your doctor or midwife.
+So if you experience pain with sex after a caesarean, please speak to an ob/gyn or midwife.
+These issues are treatable.

 “A comparison of urinary and sexual outcomes in women experiencing vaginal and Caesarean births.
 Klein MC, Kaczorowski J, Firoz T, Hubinette M, Jorgensen S, Gauthier R.